-Press and hold the SELECT/RESET stem to set the language choice.
+Press the RESET button to set the language choice when the language you want appears.

 Press the SELECT/RESET stem for the next setup menu item or wait for more than four seconds to return to the info menu.

 HOLD RESET FOR SYSTEM CHECK